top of page

 Francesca Bell is the author of Bright Stain, finalist for the Washington State Book Award and the Julie Suk Award, and What Small Sound, finalist for the Julie Suk Award and recipient of an honorable mention for the Eric Hoffer Award.
 She translated Max Sessner’s Whoever Drowned Here, finalist for the Northern California Book Award, from the German.
 Her work appears in ELLE, Los Angeles Review of Books, and Rattle.
 She is the Marin County Poet Laureate and a translation editor at the Los Angeles Review.

 Tracy Jones is a poet, multidisciplinary artist, and literary citizen whose poems have been published in juried anthologies.
 She also experiments with filmmaking, performance, and interactive art.
-Jones is a recent Center for Cultural Innovation grant recipient, is currently a Creative-In-Residence at the Ruby in San Francisco, and serves on the board for the Marin Cultural Association.
+Tracy is a recent Center for Cultural Innovation grant recipient, is currently a Creative-In-Residence at the Ruby in San Francisco and serves on the board for the Marin Cultural Association.
 Additionally, she gives back as a South By Southwest Creative Economy Mentor, a TEDx Curator, and has served two terms on the board of directors for the Marin Poetry Center.
-Tracy has served a judge for the inaugural Marin County Youth Poet Laureate program and is a returning county judge for Poetry Out Loud.
+Tracy was a judge for the inaugural Marin County Youth Poet Laureate program.

 MCA_Gradient_1920x1080.png